-While my husband and I travel together for a living, I also spend a lot of my free time going on both work trips and getaways with my girls.
-I’ve spent years judging a city for whether or not it would make a good bachelorette trip or long weekend with friends, and I’ve finally compiled a list based on what I’ve deduced.
+While my husband and I travel together frequently, I also spend a lot of my free time going on both work trips and getaways with my girls.
+For years, I’ve judged a city for whether or not it would make a good bachelorette trip or long weekend with friends, and I’ve compiled my favorite girls’ trips in the United States based on my personal travels.

 Ahhh, Savannah.
 The Hostess City of the South.
-A dream of a town cloaked in moss and serving up hearty doses of Southern cooking with a side of love.
-I can’t think of a place better made for a girls’ weekend, from dining at culinary hotspots like Cotton & Rye and The Grey to hitting the beach on Tybee Island to checking out the late-night scene on River Street, and it’s becoming even easier to visit Savannah if you’re a non-Southerner thanks to a growing number of flight options directly into the local airports.
+A dream of a town cloaked in Spanish moss and serving up hearty doses of Southern cooking with a side of love.
+There’s no place better made for a girls’ weekend, from dining at culinary hotspots like Cotton & Rye and The Grey to hitting the beach on Tybee Island, and it’s becoming even easier to visit Savannah if you’re a non-Southerner thanks to a growing number of flight options directly into the local airports.

-It’s no surprise that Austin tops my list as it’s Nashville’s doppelgänger in a sense, but spring and autumn in particular are glorious times to grab your girls and hop a flight to Texas’ capital (and its hippest city).
-You can fill your shopping bags with funky clothing and home décor along South Congress, eat tacos from Torchy’s, sample the burgeoning brewery scene, see plenty of rockin’ music and spend a leisurely day out on Lake Travis.
+It’s no surprise that Austin tops my list as it’s Nashville’s doppelgänger, but spring and autumn in particular are glorious times to grab your girls and hop a flight to Texas’ capital and its hippest city.
+You can fill your shopping bags with funky clothing and home décor along South Congress, eat tacos from Torchy’s, sample the burgeoning brewery scene, see plenty of live music and spend a leisurely day out on Lake Travis.

 The Gulf Coast, Florida

-I may be biased as my family used to have a vacation home near 30A and I’ve been going to Panama City Beach and Destin since I was a wee tot.
-And it’s still one of my favorite places to unwind—in fact, SVV and I just arrived here today for a much-needed, no-social media, non-blogging vacation (I already broke one of those rules…)!
+I’ve been going to Panama City Beach and South Walton since I was a wee tot, and 50 states and 150 countries later, 30A is still one of my favorite places to unwind with my family.
 But it’s also insanely fun with your gals in tow.
-Ever since my freshmen year in college, 30A has been where my girls and I go to have a little fun, but mostly unwind and settle into that toes-in-the-sand mentality.
-In recent years, I’ve held bachelorette parties in South Walton and PCB, and I love how affordable they are for the gal on a budget as you can rent a big ol’ beach house and really keep the cost-per-person low, particularly if you’re cooking out of said house and using the beach as your free daytime entertainment.
+I’ve held bachelorette parties in South Walton and PCB, and I love how affordable they are for the gal on a budget as you can rent a big ol’ beach house and really keep the cost-per-person low, particularly if you’re cooking out of said house and using the beach as your free daytime entertainment.

 New Orleans, Louisiana

-I had my own bachelorette party in New Orleans and went back for round two this summer with a pair of my best blogger gal pals.
-What I love about NOLA is it’s easy to navigate, it’s relatively compact, it’s more affordable than, say, New York City and it’s got a killer music scene, perfect for those who love to burn the midnight oil (but still a good fit for those who don’t).
+What I love about New Orleans is it’s easy to navigate, it’s relatively compact, it’s more affordable than, say, New York City and it’s got a killer music scene, perfect for those who love to burn the midnight oil (but still a good fit for those who don’t).
 We had a great time exploring the Big Easy and eating our weight in Cajun food.
-Airlift may have once been a problem, but New Orleans is getting new flight routes all the time—and bonus: They’re serviced by my personal favorite airline, Southwest.
+Airlift may have once been a problem, but New Orleans has a new airport terminal and is getting new flight routes all the time—and bonus: They’re serviced by my personal favorite airline, Southwest.

-How can I write about girls’ trips and not include the Bachelorette Capital of the United States, not to mention my hometown?
-I can’t!
-But please, please venture off Broadway.
+How can I write about girls’ trips and not include the Bachelorette Capital of the United States, not to mention my adopted hometown (I grew up an hour south of Nashville)?
+I can’t possibly, but I can say to please, please venture off Broadway and enjoy the real Nashville.
 Stay in an Airbnb on Music Row or around 12South and use my bachelorette guide to Nashville and tips for having a grown-up girls’ weekend as ways to avoid the tourist traps.
-If you have more than just a Friday through a Sunday, I highly recommend you tack on a day in Franklin to your itinerary for shopping, dining, sipping and more.

 Charleston, South Carolina

 I realize this list is tending to skew Southern—what can I say?
-I write what I know—but having lived in both California and New York, I find the Southern cities to be much more accessible for meeting up with groups, not to mention affordable (and as a CPA’s daughter, I’m always looking for a deal).
-I’ve planned three girls trips to Charleston in the past few years, and for those who really enjoy eating, drinking and beaching, you couldn’t pick a better city to visit.
+I write what I know—but having lived in both California and New York, I find the Southern cities to be much more accessible for meeting up with groups, not to mention affordable.
+I’ve planned three bachelorette trips to Charleston in the past few years—not to mention, plenty other girls’ getaways to the Holy City—and for those who really enjoy eating, drinking and beaching, you couldn’t pick a better city to visit.

 St. Augustine, Florida